 How to maximise rental yield

 Rental yields vary depending on factors such as the current mortgage interest rates, taxes and reliefs available, and fluctuations in the property market.
-But there are steps you can take to maximise the rental yield you obtain, as we set out below:
+But there are steps you can take to maximise your rental yield.

-5. Be pet friendly: There are millions of pet owners in Britain, but only certain rental homes permit them.
-If you establish your property as pet friendly, tenants may be willing to pay more.
+There are millions of pet owners in Britain, but only certain rental homes permit them.
+If you establish your buy-to-let property as pet friendly, tenants may be willing to pay more.

-6. Lower your overheads: This can mean anything from remortgaging to a better deal and sourcing cheaper plumbers or electricians.
+This can mean anything from remortgaging to a better deal, to sourcing cheaper plumbers or electricians.

 My property is making a loss – what can I do?

-However, if you can't wait until then and are unable to fund the mortgage, call your lender immediately, as it may be able to offer a solution such as a temporary payment holiday or to extend the term of the mortgage, thus reducing monthly payments.
+If you find yourself unable to fund the mortgage, call your lender immediately, as it may be able to offer a solution such as a temporary payment holiday or to extend the term of the mortgage, thus reducing monthly payments.